ewegrzynowicz/COMP122PlayerProject/README.md

 ## Project 1 - Sampler

-Students will locate and edit short soundfile samples to be triggerd at will within the project interface.
+Students will locate and edit short soundfile samples (using online tools such as AudioMass) to be triggerd at will within the project interface.
 Each sample will be described within a JSON file with a prescribed structure.
+Sample properties may include tempo and pitch information (for time scaling and transposition), as well as offsets and loop points.
+The sampler player will read the student-provided JSON file and create Tone.player instruments with a graphical user interface, provided the sample files listed in the JSON file are uploaded into the project directory as well.

 For example:
 ```json